BogdanD02/Cloud-Resource-Provisioning/README.md

     - **Upper Bound** : The maximum amount instances to be deployed
   - **Surrogate-Problem** : Denotes whether the model has an associated surrogate problem which must be run first
   - **Surrogate-Model-Name** : The name of the model for the surrogate problem

-## Running the tests

-There are two simple steps in running the tests with this tool:

-1. Select the configuration you would like to run with
-2. Run the script *runTests.py*

-If you want more information about configuring the tool, please look above where all config options are explained.